mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 thing for us is that each wallet has its own handler that works as in the emulator and we can retrieve with ``h $ UserH wallet``.

-The semantics of the start action is basically call the ``start`` endpoint by passing all the nesessary information, using the ``h $ UserH sWallet`` sender wallet handler.
-The resolve action is more interesting because for resolving an escrow we need to get the list of escrows we can resolve.
+The semantics of the `start` action consists of basically calling the ``start`` endpoint by passing all the nesessary information, using the ``h $ UserH sWallet`` sender wallet handler.
+The `resolve` action is more interesting because for resolving an escrow we need to get the list of escrows we can resolve.
 We call ``reload`` so then we can get the observable state and search for the escrow that matches the exchange information.
 Once we get the ``utxoEscrowInfo``, we call ``resolve``.

-The semantics of the start action is basically call the ``start`` endpoint by passing all the necessary information, using the ``h $ UserH sWallet`` sender wallet handler.
-The resolve action is more interesting because for resolving an escrow, we need to get the list of escrows we can resolve.
-We call the ``reload`` endpoint so then we can get the observable state and search for the escrow that matches the exchange information.
-Once we get the ``utxoEscrowInfo``, we call the ``resolve`` endpoint with the script utxo.

 Writing properties
 ~~~~~~~~~~~~~~~~~~

-There are many interesting properties we can implement following this approach.
-Some of them are pre-defined in plutus-apps library and require to complete some
-specific part of the underlying implementation.
-Others are completely specific to
-the particular dApp, in our case the Simple Escrow.
-As we briefly mentioned,
+Once we implement the instance of ``ContractModel`` we define properties
+our dApp should satisfy.
+The plutus-apps library provides some good ones,
+and the developer can define any others.

-on the ``Escrow`` module we implement a ``Basic`` strategy that will check the specification
+In our implementation, we implement a `basic` strategy for checking
-and the semantics we give for the ``EscrowModel``, which must match with the corresponding wallet's
-balances.

-Together with another more intersting property, called ``NoLockedFunds``,
+wallet balances after running generated traces.
+This property comes
+`for free` from plutus-apps after defining the contract model.
+In addition to that, we implement the ``NoLockedFunds`` property,
-for checking we always can retrive the funds locked on any escrow script utxo.
+which ensures that it's possible to retrieve funds locked on any
+script utxo related to our dApp.

+The implementation is located inside the ``Escrow`` module:

 .. code:: Haskell